607011/ctSESAM-server/README.md

 ## Getting started

-Put the project files into a directory accessible by your webserver.
+ * Put the project files into a directory accessible by your webserver.
 The following assumes that all files are contained in the directory D:/Developer/xampp/htdocs/ctpwdgen-server and that this directory can be accessed by a client via the URL https://localhost/ctpwdgen-server.
 Check that your configuration by calling the URL in your favorite web browser: You should see the message: "This page is intentionally left blank.".

-_ctpwdgen-server_ uses an SQLite 3 database to store data.
-The path to the database is configured in the project file config.php.
+ * _ctpwdgen-server_ uses an SQLite 3 database to store data.
+The path to the database is configured in the project file ajax/config.php.
 Set the variable `$DB_PATH` accordingly.
 By default it's D:/Developer/xampp.
-The confioured directory **must** be writable by your web server.
+The configured directory **must** be writable by your web server.

+ * Call https://localhost/ctpwdgen-server/ajax/install.php to create the database.

+_ctpwdgen-server_ is now ready for action.

 ## Data storage

-All data the be synced with the clients is stored in an SQL database (SQLite 3).
-The table layout is as follows:
+The SQLite 3 database contains a single table with the following layout:

 Field  | Type | Description
 ------ | ---- | -----------